Terralego/django-terra-geocrud/doc/configuration.rst

 Waiting for settings definition directly in models.

-Settings should be overrided  with TERRA_CRUD settings in your project settings file:
+Settings should be overrided  with TERRA_GEOCRUD settings in your project settings file:

 ::

     ...
-    TERRA_CRUD = {}
+    TERRA_GEOCRUD = {}
     ...

 Some keys are available from now :